bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 project scope:

 IP restrict
-    Restrict project access by an allowed IP list if enabled.
+    Restrict project access to the IP allow list if enabled.
 IP allow list
-    List of allowed IP addresses for project access.
+    Comma-separated list of allowed IP addresses for project access.
 Block project access
     Temporarily block all non-superuser access to project views.
 This setting is only available for superusers.
 It is intended for cases where e.g. problems